ILLINOIS COUNCIL OF THE BLIND CONSTITUTION AND BY-LAWS

 ARTICLE VI-POWERS, DUTIES AND ELECTION OF THE BOARD OF DIRECTORS

 Section 1.
-At each conference and convention the ICB shall elect, from among its delegates and voting members, three directors for a term of four years.
+Every two (2) years at the Conference and convention the ICB shall elect, from among its delegates and voting members, three directors for a term of four years.
 A majority vote shall be requisite to the election of any director.
 If no candidate receives a majority vote on the first ballot, there shall be a second balloting between the two candidates receiving the greatest number of votes.
 Section 2.
 The immediate past president of the ICB shall be a regular member of the board of directors and shall be entitled to serve in that capacity until a new president is elected.
 In addition to the officers and directors elected by the general membership of the ICB at its conference and convention, each corporate member may elect a corporate director to serve as a member of the board of directors.
 The name and address of said corporate director must be certified to the Council within thirty (30) days after their election.
 Expenses for each corporate director shall not be borne by the ICB.
 The six (6) directors, five (5) officers, and immediate past president, together with the duly certified corporate directors, shall comprise the board of directors.
 (Nothing in this section shall preclude a duly elected member of the board of directors from completing his/her term).
 Section 3.
 Officers and directors will assume their duties at the close of the conference and convention at which they were elected.
 Section 4.
 The board of directors shall exercise all of the authority of the Council between its conference and conventions.
 Section 5.
 Unless otherwise ordered by the president or by petition of three of its members, regular meetings of the board of directors shall be held a minimum of three times per year.
 During years when a Conference and Convention is held, one of these meetings shall be held not more than thirty (30) days prior to the conference and convention.
 Section 6.
 Not less than 15 days prior to a meeting of the board of directors, a notification of the exact time and place of the meeting and its purpose shall be conveyed to its members.
 Section 7.
 In order to transact business at any meeting of the board of directors a quorum is required.
 It shall consist of two-thirds of the elected board positions which are currently occupied.
 The immediate past president of the board shall be a voting member of the board, but shall not be considered in the quorum count.
 Whatever corporate directors are present at any meeting shall be voting members of the board, but shall not be considered in the quorum count.
 A lesser number may adjourn a meeting from day to day or until such time as a quorum is present.
 Section 8.
 The act of a majority of the board of directors at a meeting at which a quorum is present shall be the act of the board of directors, except that a two-thirds majority vote of its quorum shall be necessary to pledge, commit, spend, or otherwise disburse the funds, assets, or credit of the Council in excess of $200.00.
 Section 9.
 Any vacancy occurring on the board of directors elected at a Conference and Convention may be filled by the board of directors, and such appointee shall serve until the next conference and convention of the ICB, at which time the membership shall elect a person to serve for the duration of the unexpired term.
 Section 10.
 The board of directors shall elect, by a majority vote, one officer and one director to serve with the president as an executive committee.
 Each member shall serve for a term of two years or until replaced.
 The following rules relate to the Executive Committee.
 A. Each member shall serve for a term of two years.
 B. The executive committee will act on behalf of the board of directors to carry out established policies of the Council between meetings of the board of directors.
 C. The executive committee shall meet as often as may be necessary in order to carry out its duties efficiently.
 D. Meetings of the executive committee shall be called to order by the president of the Council who shall act as chairperson thereof.
 E. The executive committee shall submit to the board of directors a written summary of its activities between board meetings.
 Section 11.
 The board of directors, subject to ratification by the ICB at its conference and convention, shall create necessary positions to be filled by paid employees.
 It shall develop a written description of job duties and minimum personnel qualifications for each position and maintain acceptable employment practices.
 The Illinois Council of the Blind shall not discriminate on the basis of race, color, religion (creed), gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation, or military status, in any of its activities or operations.
 These activities include, but are not limited to, hiring and firing of staff, selection of volunteers and vendors, and provision of services.
 We are committed to providing an inclusive and welcoming environment for all members, employees, vendors and volunteers.
 Section 12.
 If any member of the Board of Directors is absent for two consecutive meetings, the president must convey them written notice that, if they are not in attendance at the next board meeting, they will no longer be a member of this board and will be replaced.

 ARTICLE VII- ELECTIONS AND VOTING